adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #44 The database now updates and Pusher indicates there's been an update from the database

-#45 Now, update the code to show the front end sending data to the back-end (i.e. so the messages are not static; pass through all the PROPS)
+#45 Now, update the code to show the front-end sending data to the back-end (i.e. so the messages are not static; pass through all the PROPS) and the message come back from the database

+#46 Now, update the front-end so that messages can by typed and SENT to the back-end